akruszewski/gibl/manuscript/chapter2.md

 = 3
 ```

-We can notice that both procedures generate the same result, however, the nature of evaluation is very different.
+Both procedures are recursive, and that they generate the same result.
+However, the nature of evaluation is very different.

 I> ### Definition 7
 I>
 I> Recursive procedures can generate an **iterative** or a **recursive** process:
 I>
 I> 1.
-A recursive process is one where the state is not captured by the arguments, and so it relies on "deferred" evaluations
+A recursive process is one where the current state of calculation is not captured by the arguments, and so it relies on "deferred" evaluations
 I> 1.
-An iterative process is a process where the state is captured completely by its arguments
+An iterative process is a process where the current state of calculation is captured completely by its arguments

 In the examples above, `list-length` generates a recursive process since it needs to go down to the base case, and then build its way back up to do the calculations that were "deferred".
 In contrast, `list-length-iter` generates an iterative process, since the results are captured in the arguments.